TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.9.3 =
+* Corrections to link importer
+* Fix for required field when using a Link Acknowledgement URL

 = 5.9.9.2 =
 * Prevent submission of search form if visitor has not changed search box content